nimishchaudhari/Maiboli/README.md

 Then this parsed text will be copied in a new file, that will be then executed by the python compiler to run and show output as per the program.

+TO TRY, WRITE code in MARATHI as PYTHON's syntax

+to execute: python p.py filename.py

+PYTHON 3 needed for operation!